betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86)
 #### Publication date: March 16, 2020

+**Disclaimer:** *This article distills current information from various sources but is not a substitute for professional advice from health \
+authorities or your local institution.
+The article is for informational purposes only and should not be seen as professional advice.*

 ### The importance of keeping work surfaces clean
-Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (**Note**: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things each of us can do, and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[27]</sup>
+Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (Note: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things each of us can do, and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[27]</sup>

-**Disclaimer:** This article distills current information from various sources but is not a substitute for professional advice from health authorities or your local institution.
-The article is for informational purposes only and should not be seen as professional advice.

 Current guidance from the U.S. Centers for Disease Control and Prevention (CDC)<sup>[1]</sup> is ...